zeynepdicle/MSP430-Programming/1 – GPIO/README.md

 [![](https://img.shields.io/badge/YouTubeVideo-passing-880414)](https://www.youtube.com/watch?v=iGFOYuTLY2k)

 ## :closed_book:What is GPIO(General Purpose Input/Output)
 GPIO is a general purpose input and output pin.
-We can perform many different operations with these pins.
+You can perform many different operations with these pins.
 With the GPIO pin, you can do many operations such as led blink, reading data from the button, driving a motor, reading the data from the sensor.
 Each microcontroller has a different number of GPIO pin connections.
 The MSP430G22553 microcontroller we use has 16 GPIO pins.

 ## :globe_with_meridians:	GPIO on MSP430
-While programming the microcontroller, we will use the [technical document](https://www.ti.com/product/MSP430G2553#tech-docs) published by manufacturer to users.
-We can examine the [datasheet](https://www.ti.com/lit/ds/symlink/msp430g2553.pdf?ts=1638097936795) and [user guide](https://www.ti.com/lit/ug/slau144j/slau144j.pdf?ts=1638097764802&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FMSP430G2553%253FkeyMatch%253DMSP430G2553%2526tisearch%253Dsearch-everything%2526usecase%253DGPN) documents published for the MSP430G2X53 microcontroller family.
-We will use these documents when programming microcontrollers.
+While programming the microcontroller, you will use the [technical document](https://www.ti.com/product/MSP430G2553#tech-docs) published by manufacturer to users.
+You can examine the [datasheet](https://www.ti.com/lit/ds/symlink/msp430g2553.pdf?ts=1638097936795) and [user guide](https://www.ti.com/lit/ug/slau144j/slau144j.pdf?ts=1638097764802&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FMSP430G2553%253FkeyMatch%253DMSP430G2553%2526tisearch%253Dsearch-everything%2526usecase%253DGPN) documents published for the MSP430G2X53 microcontroller family.
+You will use these documents when programming microcontrollers.

 The pinout of the MSP430G22553 microcontroller, which is in the TI LaunchPad MSP430 development kit, is shown below.